 Day 4 - Chitwan

 Today is a day of park based activities.
 Keep your eyes peeled for tigers, leopards and other elusive wildlife.
-The highlight today is the Elephant Safari through the jungle.
 Other activities on offer include canoeing, nature walks and bird watching.
 Enjoy walking through the forests with naturalists and witness the native folk dances of the Terais.
 (B,L,D)

 Day 5 - Chitwan to Panauti